 By Anis Bazza

-Salah took the English top-flight by storm last term when he scored a record 32 goals.
+Sergio Aguero has been cut from 8/1 to 10/3 whilst Salah – who took the English top-flight by storm last term when he scored a record 32 goals – has seen his odds lengthened after a poor start to the season.

 Premier League top scorer odds: 9/4 Harry Kane